okfn/okfn.github.com/blog/_posts/2013-09-11-datapipes.md

 ## What's next?

-Data Pipes already supports a useful collection of operations, but it's still in development, and more are yet to come, including the find-and-replace operation `sed`.
-You can see the full list [on the Data Pipes site](http://datapipes.okfnlabs.org/), and you can suggest more transforms to implement by [raising an issue](https://github.com/okfn/datapipes/issues/new) at the Data Pipes repo.
+Data Pipes already supports a useful collection of operations, but it's still in development, and more are yet to come, including find-and-replace operation `sed` plus support for [arbitrary map and filter functions](https://github.com/okfn/datapipes/issues/21).

+You can see the full list [on the Data Pipes site](http://datapipes.okfnlabs.org/), and you can suggest more transforms to implement by [raising an issue](https://github.com/okfn/datapipes/issues/new).

 Data Pipes needs more operations for its toolkit.
 That means its developers need to know what you do with data – and to think about how it can be broken down in the grand old Unix fashion.
 To join in, check out [Data Pipes on GitHub](https://github.com/okfn/datapipes) and let us know what you think.